ltbringer/blog/content/2020-04-20-the-devils-nib.md

     - calligraphy
 ---
 # Humble Beginnings
 This year around February mid, I was introduced to [mountainofink.com](https://www.mountainofink.com/).
-The blog itself is aesthetically pleasing and my friend happened to show me a collection of inks with passion I barely understood but it stirred out a memory that I didn't think I'll revisit.
+The blog itself is aesthetically pleasing and my friend happened to show me a collection of inks with passion I barely understood, but it stirred out a memory that I didn't think I'll revisit.
 You may remember it as a _satisfying_ gif on popular social media.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ihbsJMjIFD0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>